Icinga/icinga2/doc/03-monitoring-basics.md

 A common example are virtual machines hosted on a master.
-The object name of that master is auto-generated from your CMDB or VMWare inventory into the host's custom attributes (or a generic template for your cloud).
+The object name of that master is auto-generated from your CMDB or VMWare inventory into the host's custom variables (or a generic template for your cloud).

 Define your master host object: